skills/secure-code-game/Season2_Level-3/solution.md

 <<img src="x" onerror="alert(1)">>
 ```

-**Explanation**: In this payload, the double angle brackets << and >> will not be matched by the regex, so the payload remains unaffected, and the XSS attack will be executed.
+**Explanation**: In this payload, the double angle brackets, `<<` and `>>`, will not be matched by the regex, so the payload remains unaffected, and the XSS attack will execute.

-### How to Fix?
+### How to fix?
-- we can use Flask's built-in function escape from the Markup module.
+We can use Flask's built-in function escape from the Markup module.
 This function helps to escape special characters in the input, preventing them from being executed as HTML or JavaScript.

 Example: